simonseyock/framecom/README.md

-framecom
+paperglider
 ========

-Minimal library for common communication tasks between iframes.
+Minimal library for common communication tasks between different window objects.

 Installation
 ------------

 ```
-npm install framecom
+npm install paperglider
 ```

-The FrameCom class can be included via AMD, commonjs or a script tag.
+The PaperGlider class can be included via AMD, commonjs or a script tag.

 Example
 ------